Yinka Faleti: Missouri Secretary of State candidate (2019–2020)

 In October 2019, Faleti announced that he was running for Missouri Secretary of State in 2020 against the Republican incumbent Jay Ashcroft.
 The Missouri Democratic Party announced him as their nominee in April 2020.
 He stated that he is running for office "to increase opportunities to vote, reduce barriers to voter participation and protect and honor our ballot initiative process."
 If elected, he would have been the first African American to hold statewide office in Missouri.

 Faleti garnered significant statewide media attention when he fundraised more than 7 times the amount of his opponent, Republican incumbent Jay Ashcroft, in the second quarter of 2020.
 Aside from the election for governor, Faleti in this time period raised more than any candidate running for statewide office in Missouri.
+Ultimately, Ashcroft won the election over Faleti.

 Faleti's endorsements included Let America Vote, St. Louis Post Dispatch, St. Louis American, Vote Vets, Missouri AFL-CIO and St. Louis Labor Council, End Citizens United, Access MO, Collective PAC, Indivisible St. Louis, Planned Parenthood Action Fund and NARAL Missouri.

+Local business leader (2021-present)

+In 2021, Faleti became Chair of the Board of Directors of nonprofit organization Veterans for Political Innovation.

+The following year, Faleti became a partner at St. Louis-based venture capital firm, Ascend Venture Partners.
+His role focuses on offering financial backing to early-stage startup founders of marginalized identities, who have historically have less access to capital.